owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 ## QuickLTL and Picostrom

 A quick recap on QuickLTL is in order before we go into the Picostrom code.
-It's a four-valued logic, meaning that a formula evaluates to one of these
+QuickLTL operates on _finite_ traces, making it suitable for testing.
+It's a four-valued logic, meaning that a formula evaluates to one of these values:
-values:

 * $\text{definitely true}$
 * $\text{definitely false}$